Molecular-Level Understanding of the Ro-vibrational Spectra of N$_2$O in Gaseous, Supercritical and Liquid SF$_6$ and Xe: Discussion

 An overtone of the $\nu_\mathrm{\delta}$ vibration (615\,cm$^{-1}$) of N$_2$O is found at about twice the frequency between 1220 to 1230\,cm$^{-1}$ in both solvents.
 The splitting into P- and R-branches at low solvent densities originates from excitation of simultaneously two bending mode quanta ($2\nu_\mathrm{\delta}$) and the change of the rotational state by $\Delta J = \pm 1$.\cite{abouaf:2000,chuanxi:2021} Consequently, as the splitting of the $2\nu_\mathrm{\delta}$ IR band depends on the free rotor properties such as for the $\nu_\mathrm{as}$ and $\nu_\mathrm{s}$ IR band structure, the band shape changes towards a single Q-branch peak at higher solvent concentrations.
 In other words, the rotational ``selection rules'' followed by the bending overtone are the same as for the asymmetric stretch vibration which both have the same symmetry.
 This quantum mechanical result is seen in the present classical MD simulations.\\

 The perturbation of the rotational modes by the solvent are visualized by the INM in Figures S8A and B for N$_2$O in SF$_6$ and xenon at different densities, respectively.
 The INM histogram for N$_2$O in SF$_6$ shows two peaks around the zero frequency line for low positive and imaginary frequencies (positive and negative second derivative of the potential projected along normal mode displacement, respectively).
-The increasing shoulder of the INM histogram indicates higher barriers for the frustrated translational but also rotational normal modes as solvent density increases and, thus, larger deviations from a free rotor.
-The INM histogram for N$_2$O in xenon in Figure S8B shows less narrow peaks and lower shoulder for gaseous solvent in comparison with the INM distribution of N$_2$O in SF$_6$ in Figure S8A.
+The emerging shoulder(s) in the INM histogram towards higher solvent densities (Figure S8) are due to low-frequency modes involving solute-solvent interactions.
+This leads to larger deviations from a free rotor movement of the N$_2$O, akin to motion in a density-dependent rotationally constraining solvent potential.\cite{ziegler:2019} Visual inspection of the normal modes identifies these as librational modes or frustrated rotations.
+The INM histogram for N$_2$O in xenon in Figure S8B shows less narrow peaks and lower shoulders for gaseous solvent in comparison with the INM distribution of N$_2$O in SF$_6$ in Figure S8A.
 The higher mode density around low frequencies for the INMs of N$_2$O in xenon relative to SF$_6$ also indicates lower perturbation of free rotor character in gaseous and supercritical xenon solvent than SF$_6$.\\

 The change of the IR spectra for linear molecules in gaseous, supercritical up to liquid solvents can be compared with the experimental and theoretical work on hydrogen cyanide in an electric field.\cite{herschbach:1992,miller:1992} With increasing field strength, the molecules evolve from a free rotor to those trapped in pendular states which is one way to control the population of rotational states in molecular beam experiments.
 The electric field lifts the degeneracy of the quantum number $m_j$ (the projection of the angular momentum on the electric field direction) for each rotational state $j$ and leads to a manifold of different transitions that corresponds to the IR spectra.
 Pendular states are linear combinations of field-free $(j, m_j)$ states covering a range of $j-$values but sharing the same $m_j$ quantum number, i.e. $j-$mixing occurs.\cite{herschbach:1992} With increasing electric field strength the field-free selection rule $\Delta j = \pm 1$ breaks down.
 For excitation along dipole transition vectors parallel to the electric field the P- and R-branch change into a single Lorentzian-shaped Q-branch at large electric field strength.\cite{herschbach:1992} \\